Steve Novick

-Steven "Steve" Novick (born February 8, 1963) is a former American politician, attorney, and activist from the U.S. state of Oregon.
-Most recently he served a four-year term as a Portland City Commissioner – a member of the City Council of Portland – from January 2013 to January 2017.
-He was elected in May 2012 and assumed office on January 1, 2013.
-In 2008, he ran for the Democratic Party's nomination for the United States Senate, for the seat then held by Republican Gordon Smith, but narrowly lost to Oregon House speaker Jeff Merkley.
-On the Portland city council, he was in charge of the city's transportation department, among other responsibilities.
-Novick ran for re-election to the city council in 2016 but lost to Chloe Eudaly.
-Starting in 2018, he works as an attorney for Oregon Department of Justice.
+Steven Novick (born February 8, 1963) is an American politician, attorney, and activist from the U.S. state of Oregon.
+In 2008, he was a candidate for U.S. Senate for the seat then held by Republican Gordon Smith, but narrowly lost the primary to Jeff Merkley.
+He served as a Portland City Commissioner from 2013 to 2017.
+On the city council, he was in charge of the city's transportation department, among other responsibilities.

+Novick ran for re-election to the city council in 2016, but lost to Chloe Eudaly.
+In 2018, he became an attorney for the Oregon Department of Justice.
+He successfully ran for a seat on Portland City Council in 2024 in District 3 during the city's transition from a commission form of government to a mayor-council government.

 Early life

 Novick was born in Newark, New Jersey, in 1963.
 His parents, a waitress and a union organizer, moved the family to Cottage Grove, Oregon, in 1973.

 Novick was born with significant physical disabilities, including a missing left hand and missing fibula bones in his legs.
 As a result, he uses a hook prosthesis and stands approximately 4 ft 9 in tall.
 His disabilities have prompted him to use the slogan "The Fighter with the Hard Left Hook."
 His levity about his physical stature has drawn both positive and negative reviews from the press.

 In 1977, after low funding caused Novick's junior high school to close, he enrolled at the University of Oregon.
 After graduating at age 18, he attended Harvard Law School, earning a Juris Doctor at age 21.